20 Harrison St., Tribeca

 103 Franklin St., Tribeca

 We head to Steven Alan for the perfectly tailored yet lived-in men's and women's shirting that comes in an endless variety of plaids and stripes.
 Beyond that, it's the relaxed mix of pieces from designers like A.P.C, Isabel Marant, Rachel Comey, that keeps us coming back.
 The outpost in Tribeca is the flagship and the original, though there are now locations scattered around the city.
+In Nolita, the men's (230 Elizabeth Street) and women's (229 Elizabeth) are next door to one another.

 You may also like